learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 ## Working With Sessions and Cookies

-To see a basic example of working with sessions and cookies, there's some starter code for a Rails API application.
+We've included some starter code for a Rails API application with this lesson so you can see a basic example of working with sessions and cookies.
 The configuration is already done, so we can work on inspecting sessions and cookies in the controller and see how we can interact with them in our code.

 To set up and run the Rails application, run: